Traditional Arts Apprenticeships

 - Have some experience in the artistic tradition he or she wants to study.

-- Be able to express in the application a sincere interest and commitment to sharing with others the knowledge learned during the apprenticeship.
+- Be able to express in the application a sincere interest and commitment to sharing with others the knowledge learned after the completion of the Apprenticeship.

 - Be at least 12 years old and have parental approval to apply if younger than 18.

 The State Arts Council recognizes that traditional art forms are often preserved regionally.
 Therefore, as long as one member of the apprenticeship team (master or apprentice) is a resident of the state of New Hampshire, the other member of the team may be a resident of one of our border states: Vermont, Maine, or Massachusetts.

 If applying for a border state Apprenticeship, we urge applicants to plan a schedule that maximizes the amount of time in each teaching session.
 This will help keep the travel expenses in appropriate proportion to the amount requested to cover the master artist fees.
 If either a master artist or an apprentice plan overnight stays, the State Arts Council cannot cover the cost of housing and meals.

 Eligible Project Expenses

 - Master artist fees for teaching, supplies, and travel essential to the Apprenticeship.

 - Apprentice supplies and travel costs essential to the Apprenticeship.